zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

     <figcaption>Sneaky bastard at 23000 steps</figcaption>
 </figure>

 To fix this sneaky behaviour, I introduced a reward for actually reaching the target.
 And it kind of broke my environment.
-I was assuming that the plugin could only output normalized values, but when I trained the agent with the new reward shape, the agent became incredibly fast that broke the physics configuration.
+I was assuming that the plugin could only output normalized values, but when I trained the agent with the new reward shape, the agent became so incredibly fast that it broke the physics configuration.

 Here is the final reward for navigation
 <pre class="prettyprint linenums">